Founding date: 1682

 This estate later converted to steam and there is no sign of the mill today.
-However, onc can still see the remains of the cattle pen and a large water catchment up on the hill near where the house was located.
+However, one can still see the remains of the cattle pen and a large water catchment up on the hill near where the house was located.

 Also at the entrance stands a lone Royal Palm and the “Pain Tree”.
-The Pain Tree was used in times of slavery for getting rid of ailments, aches and pains.
+The Pain Tree was used in times of slavery to get rid of ailments, aches, and pains.
 They would take a leaf to treat the painful area but for it to work payment had to be made and this was done by pounding a nail into the trunk.
 Later coins were used.
 Remnants of this bygone custom remain to this day in the gnarled trunk of the “Pain Tree”.
 Rupert ‘Myson’ James from Parham, said that they would take a rounded bottle and roll out the leaf on a board before heating it and applying it with some oil to the area a leaf and applying it to the area that needed treating.
 Rolling the vein in the leaf flat, kept it from pressing on a blood vein and stopping the flow.